The Mortgage Credit Directive (MCD) is an EU framework of conduct rules for mortgage firms. We implemented these rules in the UK on 21 March 2016.

 Second charge lenders and administrators will need to submit aggregated data on their regulated activities, including second charge regulated mortgage contracts, from 21 March 2016.
 The requirements are set out in the Handbook – see SUP 16.12.18BR, SUP 16.12.18CR, SUP 16 Annex 19AR, Annex 19AAR and Annex 19BG.

 Make changes to MCD data

 Authorised firms can change their MCD data using the MCD and/or CBTL notification form (DOC)

 Data can be submitted in multiple ways via Gabriel, our regulatory reporting system.
 Firms can submit MLAR, RMAR and CBTL returns by inputting data into the specific online forms that will be available in Gabriel.
 If your firm prefers to submit by web upload or direct communications (eg via XML files) the technical documents for MLAR, RMAR, and CBTL returns are available on our website.
 Gabriel data reference guides.

 As confirmed in PS15/9, we are introducing PSD reporting for second charge firms a year later than originally intended.
-In practice, this means that firms will be required to submit PSD returns on second charge mortgages entered into from 1 April 2017.
-The supporting technical documentation is now available.
-PSD reference guide
+In practice, this means firms will have to submit PSD returns on second charge mortgages entered into from 1 April 2017.
+The supporting technical documents are now available: PSD reference guide

 The APRC is the total cost of the credit to the consumer, expressed as an annual percentage of the total amount of credit.
 For loans covered by MCD, firms need to use a new method for calculating the APRC.

-The European Commission has an MCD APRC simulator which includes examples and instructions.
-This may be useful if you are a mortgage lender, as it will allow you to review your calculation methodology.
+The European Commission has an MCD APRC simulator that includes examples and instructions.
+This may be useful if you are a mortgage lender, as it will enable you to review your calculation method.

 If your UK-authorised firm wants to conduct mortgage activities in an EEA state, you can apply for a 'passport' to do this, under the Mortgage Credit Directive.